Hataraki Man

 Hataraki Man was adapted into an anime television series broadcast from October to December 2006 and a drama that aired from October to December 2007.
 In North America, the anime series has been licensed by Maiden Japan.

 Plot

-Hiroko Matsukata is a woman who works for a magazine company.
-She puts all she has into her work, and is known as a strong, straightforward working girl, who can at will turn herself into Hataraki man (working man) mode.
+Hiroko Matsukata is a woman who works as editor at the magazine Weekly Jidai (週刊「JIDAI」, Shūkan Jidai).
+She puts all she has into her work, and is known as a strong, straightforward working woman, who can at will turn herself into Hataraki man (working man) mode.
 Despite Hiroko's success at work, her life lacks romance.
 Even though a hard worker, she would leave early anytime to go on a date.
 Too bad her boyfriend is an even bigger workaholic than Hiroko.

 Development

 Anno has said that "Absolutely, women need a Man Switch", saying that more understanding is needed of male and female psychology in the workplace.
 She is critical of a "laziness" in modern Japanese culture, saying that "The traditional virtue of Japan was that people took everything very seriously.
 As those traditions have been eroded, the quality of Japanese work has been downgraded."